 During the inspection, staff were open to discussion and feedback.
-Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any significant issues or omissions.
+Systems and processes were embedded and staff worked together.
+Where improvements could be made, these were acted on promptly and the practice manager assured us plans would be put in place to rectify anything outstanding.